cdc-jtmiller/EI_Integration_Engine/README.md

 The program is a proof-of-concept.

 Currently, it allows the user to read in an HL7 2.x.x message.
-When the message is read in, it is immediately converted to XML, JSON, and FHIR.
+When the message is read in, it is immediately converted to XML, JSON, FHIR, and YAML.

 The FHIR message structure may not be 100% accurate.
 Updates will happen the more information gathered on converting HL7 2.x.x messages to FHIR.

+Again--this is merely a proof-of-concept for demonstration purposes.